lingRowan/Titanic_Task/README.md

 - **Accuracy**: 0.78

 These metrics suggest that while the model is highly precise in predicting survivors, there is potential for enhancement in recall.
 This indicates a balanced approach in identifying both true positives and false negatives, making the model quite effective for this classification task.

----

-Feel free to contribute, provide feedback, or suggest enhancements to improve the model!